-Figure 17 shows the connectivity of the UCS C-Series server into the Cisco UCS domain.
-From a functional perspective the 1 RU Cisco Nexus 2232PP FEX replaces the Cisco UCS 2204 or 2208 FEX that are located with the Cisco UCS 5108 blade chassis.
+Figure 16 shows the connectivity of the UCS C-Series server into the Cisco UCS domain.
+From a functional perspective the 1 RU Cisco Nexus 2232PP FEX replaces the Cisco UCS 2204 or 2208 FEX that are located with the UCS 5108 blade chassis.
 Each 10 Gigabit Ethernet VIC port connects to fabric A or B through FEX.
 The Cisco UCS FEX and FIs form port channels automatically based on the chassis discovery policy providing a link resiliency to the Cisco UCS C-Series Server.
 This is identical to the behavior of the FEX to fabric interconnect connectivity.
 From a logical perspective the virtual circuits formed within the Cisco UCS domain are consistent between B and C Series deployment models and the virtual constructs formed at the VMware vSphere or Cisco Nexus 1000v layer are unaware in either case.

-Figure 17 FlexPod Distinct Uplink Design Cisco UCS C-Series VIC 1225 Example
+Figure 16 FlexPod Distinct Uplink Design Cisco UCS C-Series VIC 1225 Example

-Cisco Nexus 7000 Series Switch
+Cisco Nexus 5500 Series Switch

-As Figure 9 shows, the Cisco Nexus 7000 Series Switch provides a unified Ethernet and FCoE data center switching fabric, for communications between the Cisco UCS domain, the NetApp storage system and the enterprise network.
-From an Ethernet perspective, the Cisco Nexus 7000 uses virtual PortChannel (vPC) allowing links that are physically connected to two different Cisco Nexus 7000 Series devices to appear as a single PortChannel to a third device.
-In the FlexPod topology both Cisco UCS Fabric Interconnects and NetApp storage systems are connected to the Cisco Nexus 7000 switches through vPC. vPC provides the following benefits:
+As Figure 9 shows, the Cisco Nexus 5500 Series Switch provides a unified Ethernet and FCoE data center switching fabric, for communications between the Cisco UCS domain, the NetApp storage system and the enterprise network.
+From an Ethernet perspective, the Cisco Nexus 5500 uses virtual PortChannel (vPC) allowing links that are physically connected to two different Cisco Nexus 5000 Series devices to appear as a single PortChannel to a third device.
+In the FlexPod topology both Cisco UCS Fabric Interconnects and NetApp storage systems are connected to the Cisco Nexus 5500 switches through vPC. vPC provides the following benefits:

-- Allows a single device to use a port channel across two upstream devices - Eliminates Spanning Tree Protocol blocked ports vPC requires a "peer link", which is shown as port channel 10 in Figure 18.
+- Allows a single device to use a port channel across two upstream devices - Eliminates Spanning Tree Protocol blocked ports vPC requires a "peer link", which is shown as port channel 10 in Figure 17.
+It is important to note that the VLAN associated with the FCoE traffic does not traverse this peer link.
+Remember that the FCoE VLAN is associated or mapped to a VSAN typically using the same numeric ID.
 It is crucial that the fabrics do not mix, maintaining SAN A/B isolation best practices.
 The vPC links facing the Cisco UCS Fabric Interconnects, Po 13 and Po14, do not carry any FCoE traffic.
 Make sure not to define any FCoE VLANs on these links.
+However, the vPCs connected to the NetApp UTAs are converged supporting both FCoE and all other VLANs associated with the LAN protocols.

 - Provides a loop-free topology

 - Uses all available uplink bandwidth

-- · Provides fast convergence if either one of the physical links or a device fails
+- Provides fast convergence if either one of the physical links or a device fails

 - Provides link-level resiliency

 - Helps ensure high availability of the overall FlexPod system